ccorduroy/genreguessr/README.md

 3) Allows us to see how the ResNet works.
 4) Allows us to train our own weights to test against the Mini-VGG using the same dataset.

 Note: We also decreased our spectrogram length to 3sec to enlarge the dataset, which would definitely help increase the accuracy.
 3 seconds also seem to be the ideal length in many ML spectrogram projects that we see.
+We did try to test the varying spectrogram length (15sec vs 10sec) between version 3 and 4.
+However, our v4 (10sec) dataset indices unfortutately got messed up and we weren't able to test the accuracy correctly.
+Nevertheless, the validation was sitting at around 70-78%, which did seem to be an improvement from 15sec spectrograms.
+We didn't have time nor compute power to retrain it as our main focus at that moment was shifted towards getting higher accuracies (+90%).

 ```
 ----------------------------------------------------------------